Martikain/PointCloudHandler/README.md

 # PointCloudHandler
-A project for storing basic point cloud operations such as binary PCD format point cloud storing without PCL.
+A project for basic point cloud operations such as binary PCD format point cloud storing without PCL.